 Angie’s current roles

-- CEO at Holyoake, an award-winning organisation operating in local, national and international markets
+- 14 years as CEO at Holyoake, an award-winning organisation operating in local, national and international markets

 - Extensive experience in leading successful business transformation and growth in uncertain environments